 When there are two authors for the same publication: (Dupont and Durand, 1963); or more than two: (Dupont et al., 1964).
 To avoid confusing references, it may be necessary to give the name of the second author (Dupont, Durand et al., 1975).
-The bibliography is listed in alphabetical order of authors cited and in chronological order for a single author.
-For references with multiple authors, the same rules apply, even if the names after the first author change.
+The bibliography is listed in alphabetical order of names and, in chronological order for a single author.